-The Company has tax loss carry-forwards of \$73.2 million in Israeli subsidiaries of which \$66.7 million the Group didn't create deferred tax assets in respect of such losses.
+The Company has tax loss carry-forwards of \$72.8 million of which \$69.6 million the Group didn't create deferred tax assets in respect of such losses.
 According to the Israeli law there is no expiry date to use such losses.